 Amaco is a great company with outstanding customer service.
 Here are several reasons why I recommend using Amaco Stoneware 46 Buff clay.

 This Clay has no grog or sand in it.
-This clay feels so smooth I can play with it all day.
-Making centering and throwing on the wheel easier and more fun.
+This clay feels so smooth I can play with it for a long time.
+This clay Makes centering and throwing on the wheel easier and more fun.

 Stoneware Buff is a Mid to High fire Clay.
-It can be fired all the way to cone 10 but is recommended to mid-fire to cone 5.
+It can be fired all the way to cone 10 but is recommended to mid-fire to cone 5 with many Glazes.

 2. Amaco Stoneware 38 White